The million dollar question is “how do I choose the most relevant keywords for my app?”

-- App Description: words appearing at least twice in your app’s and your competitors’ app’ description.
+- Description Keywords: words appearing at least twice in your app’s and your competitors’ app’ description.

-- Downloads Keywords: words that bring your app and your competitors most downloads.
+- Downloads Keywords: words that bring your app and your competitors most organic downloads.

 - Auto-suggestions: what the algorithms suggest users while they start typing a search.
 You can also check AppKeywords.io, a free Auto-suggestion Tool.